Beginner´s guide to mining Bitcoins: How to mine Bitcoin step by step

 You can choose from many pools, this graph from 2017 illustrates the representation of the biggest pools.
 For better orientation, you can use the comparison of mining pools on Bitcoin Wiki.
 It is recommended for beginners to try Slush Pool, the very first pool in existence and is considered one of the most credible ones.
 Here's an interesting fact – a Czech programmer Marek Palatinus is responsible for the birth of Slush Pool.

 As soon as you choose a mining pool, register yourself on its website and set your account.
-Afterwards you will receive a worker ID for your miner.aph from 2017 illustrates the representation of the biggest pools
+Afterward, you will receive a worker ID for your miner.

 4. Get a mining programme for your computer